Solicitors with expertise in disability and SEN cases

 Final point – the list is in alphabetical order to avoid any accusations of favouritism by the firms I work with!

 Legal aid solicitors with expertise in SEN and disability cases

 - Bindmans – http://www.bindmans.com/.
 On Twitter @BindmansLLP

 - Clarke Willmott – http://www.clarkewillmott.com/.
 On Twitter @CWCoP

-- Coram Children’s Legal Centre (issues relating to children and care leavers only) – http://www.childrenslegalcentre.com/.
+- Coram Children’s Legal Centre (issues relating to children and young people re SEN and care leavers ) – http://www.childrenslegalcentre.com/.
 On Twitter @CCLCUK

 - Deighton Pierce Glynn – http://www.deightonpierceglynn.co.uk/.
 On Twitter @dpg_law